nanodesigns/download-via-email/readme.txt

 <code>[email-downloads file="absolute-path/to/the/file.ext"]</code> is  the shortcode.
 You have to mention the absolute path of the file to let the user download the file.
 It is not necessary to upload the file to your WordPress site, it can be any public path, even can be a Dropbox, OneDrive, or Google Drive link

+= What type of email is supported as sender? =

+For now on, only an on-domain email address as sender works, because we used rudimentary WordPress mailer function that works with an on-domain email address like `something@yourdomain.com`

 = Will my download link be encrypted =

 Yes, we do not believe in sending raw absolute URL of a file, so it's by core encrypted to its maximum strength